By: Vincent Totino

 Some service providers' payment plans involve additional fees.
 These costs could apply to services like international calling, WiFi hotspots, ringtone subscriptions, and insurance policies.
 Ask the service provider about any additional costs you could have to pay before signing up for a plan.

 Plans from different service providers may include different features.
 For instance, some phone plans may offer limitless text messages, WiFi hotspot functionality, and data for watching or uploading videos.
-You may be able to find a service provider with a more basic plan at a lesser price if you don't need these features.

 The overall region that a carrier network's signal covers is known as coverage.
 Look for a network that provides good coverage in your neighborhood.
 If you frequently travel or communicate with people who reside in different locations, you'll want to look for a network with a greater service area (or one that offers international data plans).